meta53/XirisBot/README.md

 XirisBot requires several plugins that are not standard to the E3 builds you are used to.
 These are more modern plugins than what were generally avaialable.
 These are powerful and important plugins that will greatly enhance the experience once you become used to them
 ###### MQ2Dannet
 DanNet was created by Dannuic, one of the main contributers to MQ2 and MQNext.
 This is a replacement for EQBC that provides direct access to any toon from any other toon via queries and observers.
 The documentation is found at [MQ2Dan on Github](https://github.com/dannuic/MQ2Dan) While it is not required that you know the details of this plugin, it will be helpful to learn the command syntax since it totally replaces EQBC - specifically the 1:1 replacements for common commands in EQBC.
 Forexample if in EQBC you'd use `/bcaa` instead you'd use `/dga` and instead of `/bct` you'd use `/dt`  Once you get used to it, it works the same.
+###### MQ2Debuffs
+Required for curing of group/raid.
+Probably also used with E3.
+Added it here for clarity.
 ###### MQ2Nav
 MQ2Nav is a game-changing quality of life improvement.
 Instead of having your toons `/stick` to you, you can have them follow you using MQ2Nav that *automatically generates paths* to the target (you) or you could tell your entire raid to navigate to a target or predefined (by you) waypoint.
 [MQ2Nav on Github](https://github.com/brainiac/MQ2Nav/wiki) The wiki link will give detail usage.
 Xiris bot has several built in commands that require MQ2Nav to function ex: `/rs FollowMe /type|NAV`
 The navigation paths are determined by the plugin parsing a pre-generated zone mesh file.
 These navmesh files are found in the */Macroquest2/MQ2Nav* folder.
 They do not come by default with the compile, it is best to grab a premade package of files from [MQ2Mesh](https://mqmesh.com/) grab each package from the expansions listed (you do not need anything past OOW at this point) and extract the zip files to the MQ2Nav folder.